Literature/Composition 1

 New Students: Successful completion of Following Narnia Vol 1, Vol 2, or equivalent is required.
 Students must read and write at grade level.
 Please contact me if you have questions regarding these requirements

-Returning Students: Students must have an 80% or above in Following Narnia Vol 1 or 2 and instructor approval to enroll in Literature 1.
-Please contact me for my recommendations.
+Returning Students: Students must have an 80% or above in Following Narnia Vol 1 or 2.

 Please visit Sound Learning English Department Sequence for more information.